The UH COMD Master's Program is honored to be a step on the path of our students' journey to becoming speech-language pathologists.

-The Master of Arts education program in Speech-Language Pathology at the University of Houston is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 301-296-5700.
+The Master of Arts (M.A.) education program in communication sciences and disorders at the University of Houston is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 301-296-5700.
+This program provides academic and clinical training for a career in speech-language pathology.

-Admission to the graduate program is limited to 30-40 new students each fall.
-Students learn in a supportive and challenging environment with easy access to faculty and supervisors and experience a well-balanced educational and training program.
-The faculty consists of 14 full-time academic and clinical professors and numerous adjunct professors with specialized interest in voice disorders, motor speech disorders, right hemisphere cognitive-communication disorders, adult language disorders, swallowing, child language, literacy, bilingualism, multiculturalism, and fluency.
+Admission to the master's program is limited to 30-40 new students each fall.
+Students learn in a supportive and challenging environment with easy access to faculty and clinical educators.
+Our graduate students experience a well-balanced educational and training program.
+The faculty consists of 14 full-time academic and clinical professors and numerous adjunct professors with specialized interest in voice disorders, motor speech disorders, right hemisphere cognitive-communication disorders, adult language disorders, swallowing, child language, literacy, bilingualism, multiculturalism and fluency.

-For more information on applying to the graduate program in Communication Sciences and Disorders at the University of Houston, please click here.
+For more information on applying to the master's program in communication sciences and disorders at the University of Houston, please click here.

-For more information about the policies and procedures of the graduate program in Communication Sciences and Disorders at the University of Houston (including ethical practices, degree requirements, requirements for professional credentialing, complaint procedures, etc.), please visit this link to our current graduate handbook.
+For more information about the policies and procedures of the master's program in communication sciences and disorders at the University of Houston (including ethical practices, degree requirements, requirements for professional credentialing, complaint procedures, etc.), please visit this link to our current Master's Handbook.

 Student Outcome Data

-Summary: For the past 3 years, virtually all (98%) of the graduates from our program have passed the national examination on their first attempt and 94.7% of those seeking employment are employed within 1 year of graduation.
-The 3-year average program completion rate ranges from 94% to 96% (please see more detailed information in the table below).
+Summary: For the past 3 years, virtually all (97%) of the graduates from our program have passed the national examination on their first attempt and 94% of those seeking employment are employed within 1 year of graduation.
+The 3-year average on-time program completion rate 92%.
+Please refer to the detailed information in the tables below.

 PRAXIS Examination Results*